hyperf/hyperf/docs/en/di.md

 * It is not a coroutine environment when the constructor runs.
 If injection happened, a coroutine switching class may be triggered.
 It will cause the framework to fail to start.

-* Avoid circular dependencies in the constructor (typical examples are `Listener` and `EventDispatcherInterface`), otherwise the startup will fail.
+* Avoid circular dependencies in the constructor (typically, `Listener` and `EventDispatcherInterface`), otherwise the startup will fail.

-The current solution is: only inject `Psr\Container\ContainerInterface` into the instance, and other components are obtained through `container` at a time outside the runtime of the construction function.
+The current solution is: only inject `Psr\Container\ContainerInterface` into the instance, and other components are obtained through `container` at a time outside the runtime of the constructor.
 However, as PSR-11 states:

-> 「Users should not pass the container as a parameter to the object and then obtain the dependency of the object in the object through the container.
-This is to use the container as a service locator, and the service locator is an anti-pattern.」
+> 「Users should not pass the container as a parameter to the object and then obtain the dependency of that object through the passed container.
+This uses the container as a service locator, and the service locator is an anti-pattern.」

 In other words, although this approach works, it is not recommended from the perspective of design patterns.

-Another solution is to use the lazy proxy mode commonly used in PHP, inject a proxy object, and then instantiate the target object when it is used.
+Another solution is to use the lazy proxy mode which commonly used in PHP, inject a proxy object, and then instantiate the target object when it is used.
 The Hyperf DI component is designed with lazy loading injection function.

 Add the `config/autoload/lazy_loader.php` file and bind the lazy loading relationship: